gorickjones/gorickjones/README.md

-- 👋 Hi, I’m @gorickjones
+# 👋 Hi, I’m Marnie Webb.

 - 👀 I’m interested in community technology projects.
 - 🌱 I’m currently learning to use GitHub
 - 💞️ I’m looking to collaborate on public good technology projects